 SUCCESS: that the device triggering delivery is successfully completed.
 In this case the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to TRIGGER_DELIVERED.

 UNKNOWN: that indicates any unspecified errors.
+In this case the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to TRIGGER_FAILED

 FAILURE: that this trigger encountered an error during delivery or processing and is deemed permanently undeliverable.
 In this case the IN-CSE shall update the triggerStatus attribute of the <triggerRequest> to TRIGGER_FAILED